Networking key concepts

-This section provides general and specific information pertaining to networking, including an overview of network concepts and detailed discussion of popular network protocols.
+This section provides high-level information pertaining to networking, including an overview of network concepts and detailed discussion of popular network protocols.

-The TCP/IP protocol configuration consists of several elements which must be set by editing the appropriate configuration files, or deploying solutions such as the Dynamic Host Configuration Protocol (DHCP) server which in turn, can be configured to provide the proper TCP/IP configuration settings to network clients automatically.
+The TCP/IP protocol configuration consists of several elements that must be set by editing the appropriate configuration files, or by deploying solutions such as the Dynamic Host Configuration Protocol (DHCP) server which can, in turn, be configured to provide the proper TCP/IP configuration settings to network clients automatically.
 These configuration values must be set correctly in order to facilitate the proper network operation of your Ubuntu system.

 The common configuration elements of TCP/IP and their purposes are as follows:

-Network Address The Network Address represents the bytes comprising the network portion of an IP address.
-For example, the host 18.104.22.168 in a Class A network would use 22.214.171.124 as the network address, where twelve (12) represents the first byte of the IP address, (the network part) and zeroes (0) in all of the remaining three bytes to represent the potential host values.
-A network host using the private IP address 192.168.1.100 would in turn use a Network Address of 192.168.1.0, which specifies the first three bytes of the Class C 192.168.1 network and a zero (0) for all the possible hosts on the network.
+Network address: The network address represents the bytes comprising the network portion of an IP address.
+For example, the host 220.127.116.11 in a Class A network would use 18.104.22.168 as the network address, where twelve (12) represents the first byte of the IP address, (the network part) and zeroes (0) in all of the remaining three bytes to represent the potential host values.
+A network host using the private IP address 192.168.1.100 would in turn use a network address of 192.168.1.0, which specifies the first three bytes of the Class C 192.168.1 network and a zero (0) for all the possible hosts on the network.

-Broadcast Address The Broadcast Address is an IP address which allows network data to be sent simultaneously to all hosts on a given subnetwork rather than specifying a particular host.
+Broadcast address: The broadcast address is an IP address that allows network data to be sent simultaneously to all hosts on a given subnetwork, rather than specifying a particular host.
 The standard general broadcast address for IP networks is 255.255.255.255, but this broadcast address cannot be used to send a broadcast message to every host on the Internet because routers block it.
 A more appropriate broadcast address is set to match a specific subnetwork.
 For example, on the private Class C IP network, 192.168.1.0, the broadcast address is 192.168.1.255.
 Broadcast messages are typically produced by network protocols such as the Address Resolution Protocol (ARP) and the Routing Information Protocol (RIP).

-Nameserver Address Nameserver Addresses represent the IP addresses of Domain Name Service (DNS) systems, which resolve network hostnames into IP addresses.
-There are three levels of Nameserver Addresses, which may be specified in order of precedence: The Primary Nameserver, the Secondary Nameserver, and the Tertiary Nameserver.
-In order for your system to be able to resolve network hostnames into their corresponding IP addresses, you must specify valid Nameserver Addresses which you are authorized to use in your system’s TCP/IP configuration.
-In many cases these addresses can and will be provided by your network service provider, but many free and publicly accessible nameservers are available for use, such as the Level3 (Verizon) servers with IP addresses from 126.96.36.199 to 188.8.131.52.
+Nameserver address: Nameserver addresses represent the IP addresses of Domain Name Service (DNS) systems, which resolve network hostnames into IP addresses.
+There are three levels of nameserver addresses, which may be specified in order of precedence: The primary nameserver, the secondary nameserver, and the tertiary nameserver.
+So that your system can resolve network hostnames into their corresponding IP addresses, you must specify valid nameserver addresses that you are authorized to use in your system’s TCP/IP configuration.
+In many cases, these addresses can and will be provided by your network service provider, but many free and publicly accessible nameservers are available for use, such as the Level3 (Verizon) servers with IP addresses from 22.214.171.124 to 126.96.36.199.

 /etc/network/interfaces.
 For more information, view the system manual page for